HitbimGit/bimio/README.md

 # Hitbim-CLI (bimio)

-Hitbim-CLI (bimio) is a powerful command line interface to streamline the development and distribution of Hitbim plugins and components.
+Hitbim-CLI (bimio) is a powerful command line interface designed to streamline the development and distribution of Hitbim plugins and components.

-## Summary
+## Overview

 With Hitbim-CLI, developers can easily initialize projects, generate sample plugins and components, manage local development servers, and interact with the Hitbim services for registration, login, download, upload and more.

 ## Installation

-Install the CLI globally with npm:
+Install Hitbim-CLI (bimio) globally with npm:

 ```
 npm install -g hitbim-cli